Ziwei Doushu - Polestar Fate Assessment

-Zi Wei Dou Shu is helpful for understanding oneself, evaluating one's life, reviewing one's circumstances and exploring possible outcomes or directions one can or should take in life.
-It can be especially helpful during times of change to reflect on life and its unfolding.
+Zi Wei Dou Shu as a psychological tool of self-reflection and consideration of one's relationships, circumstances, and individual context in space-time-culture is helpful for understanding oneself, evaluating one's life, reviewing one's circumstances and exploring possible outcomes or directions one can or should take in life.
+It can be especially helpful during times of change or uncertainty to reflect on life and its unfolding.

 "Michael’s approach is highly academic and he provides me with an extensive report in each session for us to review together.
 This single feature is very unique to any of my other personal experiences with astrology and in that sense I have never encountered an astrologer who dedicated so much time and effort to their craft.